 Tina Hodges – VP of Marketing

-Tina Hodges moved to Sebastian with her family from Miami in 1980 and has lived in the Sebastian area ever since.
+Tina Hodges is a Sebastian native.
 After graduating from Sebastian River High School in 1997, she studied at Indian River State College College where she studied Business Management & Marketing.
 Tina worked for Dooney & Bourke for many years before she became a full-time travel writer.
 Tina began with Sebastian Daily® in 2016.